 On July 11, 1983, the corporate ministries of the Wheaton Franciscan sisters were incorporated as Wheaton Franciscan Services, Inc. The parent company directed and oversaw the development of the system entities.
 At its inception, Wheaton Franciscan Services, Inc., held 21 health, shelter, and human services organizations.
-Sr. Rose Mary Pint was named first chairperson of the board of directors, president, and chief executive officer.
+Sr. Rose Mary Pint (pictured right) was named first chairperson of the board of directors, president, and chief executive officer.
 Bill Loebig was named executive vice president of health services, and Bob Makowski was named vice president of corporate services.
-Wheaton Franciscan Services, Inc., (established the following priorities for its corporate mission: “preserve and strengthen Judeo-Christian values, provide a framework for lay expertise and involvement, respond to an increasingly complex environment, ensure continuity of Franciscan sponsorship, and assure system-wide viability and excellence.”)
+Wheaton Franciscan Services, Inc. established the following priorities for its corporate mission: “preserve and strengthen Judeo-Christian values, provide a framework for lay expertise and involvement, respond to an increasingly complex environment, ensure continuity of Franciscan sponsorship, and assure system-wide viability and excellence.”
 Wheaton Franciscan Services, Inc., was futuristic in its planning and bold in its initiatives.
 It partnered with other lay and religious institutions to form cooperative efforts in providing health and public services.
-In this photography, (from left to right) Bob Makowski, Bill Loebig, and Sr. Rose Mary Pint discuss the goals and objectives for the new corporate structure.
+In the photography (top left) Bob Makowski, Bill Loebig, and Sr. Rose Mary Pint discuss the goals and objectives for the new corporate structure.
 (Courtesy of Wheaton Franciscan Services, Inc.)

 Human and Community Development (HCD) was embraced by the sisters as their community philosophy, firmly rooted in the Gospel and providing a clear vision for their ministries.
 It upheld the sacredness of life, fostered relationships, and encouraged the respectful growth and development of all people.
 HCD is grounded in the Franciscan principle that all creation is in relationship.
 Pictured here is a photograph of a pamphlet on HCD from 1987.